open-telemetry/opentelemetry-ruby-contrib/instrumentation/CONTRIBUTING.md

 * <https://github.com/open-telemetry/opentelemetry-ruby-contrib/pull/207>
 * <https://github.com/open-telemetry/opentelemetry-ruby-contrib/pull/232>

-#### Avoid Adding Custom Extensions
+#### Avoid adding custom extensions

 Though your instrumentation may accept configurations options to customize the output, you should consider that the more options you add, the more complexity you will have to manage.

-You should _avoid_ adding options that allow custom code blocks to be executed as part of the instrumentation.
+You should _avoid_ adding options that allow custom code blocks (`type: :callable`) to be executed as part of the instrumentation.
 It is often difficult to predict error modes and the performance impact custom code will have on your instrumentation, which in turn will impact the service being instrumented.

-You should steer users towards post processing as part of the OTel Collector, which has a richer and more powerful toolset, and execute out of the application critical code path.
+You should steer users towards post-processing as part of the [OTel Collector](https://opentelemetry.io/docs/collector/), which has a richer and more powerful toolset, and executes out of the application's critical code path.

 ## Enable CI

-This project contains multiple CI workflows that execute tests and ensures the gems are installable.
+This project contains multiple CI workflows that execute tests and ensure the gems are installable.

-### Standalone Instrumentations
+### Standalone instrumentation

-For standalone instrumentations that do not have any external service dependencies, add the gem to the `/.github/workflows/ci-instrumentation.yml` file under `jobs/instrumentation/strategy/matrix/gem`:
+For standalone instrumentation that does not have any external service dependencies, add the gem to the `/.github/workflows/ci-instrumentation.yml` file under `jobs/instrumentation/strategy/matrix/gem`:

 ``` yaml